rhode22g/recombinationMCCL/README.md

 # recombinationMCCL
-## this is a preliminary version of the package which can carry out the marginal estimation and joint distribution reconstruction for m=1,2,3
+## This is a preliminary version of the package which can carry out the marginal estimation and joint distribution reconstruction for m=1,2,3.
+More details on these functions can be found in Vignette.pdf

 # BUILT IN DATA